Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.3 - In-Flight Entertainment/README.md

 - Select all the code in the open file `NewPlane.tsx` and replace it with the suggested code.

-- In the Copilot Chat window, click the **Insert at Cursor** button to insert the code into the `NewPlane.tsx` file.
+- In the Copilot Chat window, click the **Apply in Editor** button to insert the code into the `NewPlane.tsx` file.

 - Open the browser and navigate to `http://localhost:5173/new-plane`